 Traditional metal braces have been around for decades, and they are still one of the most common treatments used.
 The reason for this is simple: they work!
 The orthodontist bonds the braces (brackets) to the teeth and they stay there.
 One of the concerns that many parents have with clear aligners is that their child can remove the aligners and not wear them, or worse, remove them at school, place the aligners on their lunch tray and end up in the trash.
 With braces, Dr. Cordes can not only straighten the teeth to improve the appearance of the smile, but he can enhance oral function as well, enabling a patient to eat, speak, and even breathe more comfortably.
-If your child’s dentist has recommended that they get traditional braces in Enfield, CT or you’re ready to correct your own orthodontic issues, Dr. Cordes can use this reliable method to deliver stunning results, just like he has for the past 20 years.
+If your child’s orthodontist has recommended that they get traditional braces in Enfield, CT or you’re ready to correct your own orthodontic issues, Dr. Cordes can use this reliable method to deliver stunning results, just like he has for the past 20 years.

 If you need a slight refresher on braces, don’t worry – most people haven’t really thought about them since they were in elementary school!